Power Apps: what is it and how it works (2026 guide)" loading="lazy">Power Apps: what is it and how it works (2026 guide)

 10 practical use cases for SMEs

-• Purchase requests with approvals and history
+- Purchase requests with approvals and history.

-• Operational and safety checklists
+- Operational and safety checklists.

-• Maintenance management with photos and signature
+- Maintenance management with photos and signature.

-• Sales data collection and follow-ups
+- Sales data collection and follow-ups.

-• Document management and approvals (SharePoint)
+- Document management and approvals with SharePoint.

-• Issue reporting / non-conformities with workflows
+- Issue reporting and non-conformities with workflows.

-• Operational reporting based on consistent data
+- Operational reporting based on consistent data.

 A practical example: getting started in 5 steps

-4. MVP tested with 3–5 real users.
+- Build an MVP tested with 3–5 real users.

 If you can’t describe the process on one page, clarify it first.

-Power Apps licensing: what to know (simple explanation)
+Power Apps licensing: what to know

 A common question is: “Is Power Apps free?”
 The short answer is: it depends on what you want to do.

-• For some basic scenarios, Power Apps can be used in a limited way within Microsoft 365.
+For some basic scenarios, Power Apps can be used in a limited way within Microsoft 365.
+When Dataverse and some advanced integrations, the so-called premium connectors, come into play, specific licensing may be required.

-When it makes sense (and when it doesn’t)
+When it makes sense

 Common mistakes to avoid

-• Starting from the app instead of the process
+- Starting from the app instead of the process.

-• Using Excel as a “database” beyond a prototype
+- Using Excel as a database beyond a prototype.

-• Permissions that are too broad
+- Permissions that are too broad.

-• No app owner
+- No app owner.

 Power Apps FAQ